MangoTheBirb/MangoTheBirb/README.md

 <h2> Hi, I’m Andrew </h2>
 <img src="Logo.png" width="30%" height="30%" align="right">

 I'm a big nerd and love anything tech.
 I am especially passionate about FPV drones, R/C cars and planes, robotics and really anything else electronic.
-I'm currently studying computing at Queen's University and am part of the Queen's Knights robomaster team in the AIM division.
+I'm currently studying computing at Queen's University and am an operations officer on the QHacks executive team.

 My most recent project has been working on using a Raspberry Pi with a 4g cellular HAT and a camera to control an R/C car so that I can explore anywhere with a cell signal.